etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 After clicking the **Create/Process Production** button for the second time, the changes are executed.

-In the popup the checkbox 'Product quantity must be on stock' can be selected, so the process is only executed if the components are in stock.
+In the popup, the checkbox 'Product quantity must be on stock' can be selected, so the process is only executed if the components are in stock.
 After successfully processing, the stock of the components decreases and the stock of the bundled product increases.

 !!! warning
     Currently, processes involved in the Bill Of Materials Production do not support negative stock.
 For this reason, if the checkbox 'Product quantity must be on stock' is not selected and there is not enough stock of the consumed products, the available quantity in stock will be used to fill the quantities in the \[I/O Products\] tab lines.